Stef-00012/restart-ptero-action/README.md

 # Usage

 > [!NOTE]
-> If you are using a self-hosted git instance, the `runs-on` field should be `https://git.stefdp.com/Stef/restart-ptero-action@main`
+> If you are using a self-hosted git instance:
+> - the `uses` field should be `https://git.stefdp.com/Stef/restart-ptero-action@main`
+> - the `runs-on` field should be the label of your own runner

 Inside `steps`: